Education First Youth Foyer - Wangaratta

 At GOTAFE, we aim to improve the quality of life for young people in our region by providing evidence-based solutions to keep disadvantaged young people in education.

 As such, we're actively working to achieve the funding to build an Education First Youth Foyer (EFYF) in Wangaratta.
-Find out how you can get involved and help support our campaign.

 Hear from the students

 GOTAFE has a proven track record of operating a Youth Foyer in Shepparton.
 More than 200 young people have been supported to complete their education since the Foyer opened five years ago.

 In this video, residents of the Berry Street Youth Foyer discuss how the Foyer has set them up for success in both their study and personal lives.

 We need to build an Education First Youth Foyer in Wangaratta because: